🏞️Native ETH Staking

 1. Fee Splitter Setup

-• Kiln will use the Kiln Fee Splitter Factory to create their the partner operator.
+• Kiln will use the Kiln Fee Splitter Factoryarrow-up-right to create their the partner operator.

 • Parameters: